timmyreilly/Django-From-Azure/README.md

 2. Paste this into your git shell and press enter

 We're now cloning the repo into a new directory.
 Open file explorer and take a look at the new file.
 Retry 'git clone' it if hangs or takes too long.
 You're moving 6000ish files.

-**Making a change**
+Now we'll connect our repo to Azure's

+1. CD into newly created directory
+2. Copy the line that begins: git push azure master ...
+3. Run this command

+Now two repos are setup and connected!
+Source control is in your hands!

+## Making a change

 Now we can develop!
 We can practice and learn with this file-set.